Global-Health-Engineering/project-folder-template/README.md

 ## Overview

-This is a project template folder for BSc thesis projects, and MSc semester and thesis projects conducted at the Global Health Engineering group at ETH Zurich.
+This is a project template folder for MSc thesis projects conducted at the Global Health Engineering group at ETH Zurich.
 The folder contains a structure for generated data with guidance on how to store raw and derived data.
 Templates are provided for metadata and documentation.
 A style guide provides an outline and general guidance on report writing.
 The guide is provided as a MS Word .docx file, but can also be edited with Google Docs, as Google Drive is used for file management.
 The outline of the style guide is also provided as a Quarto file (.qmd), which can be used for report writing.
 Depending on the set of tools for data analysis and report writing, some files are only relevant in specific cases.

 ## Version control